-Based on the above conditions, the Human Environment and Transport Inspectorate considers the COVID-19 pandemic to be an extraordinary situation which requires tailor made measures.
+Based on the above conditions, the Human Environment and Transport Inspectorate considers the COVID-19 outbreak to be a force majeure situation.

-For the Human Environment and Transport Inspectorate, the main focus is that ships registered under the flag of the Netherlands are able to continue to operate despite possible expired certificates caused by the current measures for controlling the COVID-19 pandemic.
+For the Human Environment and Transport Inspectorate, the main focus is that ships registered under the flag of the Netherlands are able to continue to operate despite possible expired certificates caused by the current COVID-19 outbreak.

 3 Ship certificates and surveys

-The shipowner is responsible for ensuring that all ships under its management comply with all applicable regulations.
+The shipowner is responsible for ensuring that all ships are operating according to all applicable regulations.

 This provision is applicable to all statutory surveys and certificates.
 Shipowners are advised to contact their RO for the extension of all class related certification services.